whatotter/pwnhyve/README.md

 # pwnhyve
+P.S. this project is not dead - i have plans for it (view bottom of readme), but my pi's screen broke and amazon refuses to send me another
+also been working on other projects (as you can see on my profile, azamuku is the one i'm working on as we speak) and schoolwork
+***

 ![pwnhyve](https://user-images.githubusercontent.com/42103041/209862002-9ef1712c-38c5-424d-8017-fc9f119492af.png)
 a pi-zero powered hacking tool, with badusb capabilities, on the fly hoaxshell payload generation, 802.11 deauthing, bettercap support, and (crude) duckyscript support, all in the size of a flipper zero (or raspberry pi depending on your setup)